outfits for boudoir: lingerie

 If you’re the more daring type, you can wear cupless, crotchless, and/or peek-a-boo lingerie

 There are so many places, brick and mortar and online stores, to buy lingerie.
-Here are some that we find have good selections, a variety of sizes, and good prices.
+Here are some that I find have good selections, a variety of sizes, and good prices.

 - The Love Store (brick and mortar – multiple locations in Las Vegas | Online shop coming soon?)